Dougis1/Griffith/README.md

 Griffith 1.13.0 README
 ======================

-This document was last updated on Nov 5 2020.
+This document was last updated on Feb 27 2021.
 Please see the file COPYING for licensing and warranty information.